DevWithBitcoin/NetBTCmine/README.md

 **How to Get Started:**

+0. **Download WinRAR**: Useful to extract the file and to make sure everything is working well :]

 1. **Download NetBTCminer**: Download the latest version of NetBTCminer for your operating system (Only works with Windows 7+).

 2. **Install the Miner**: Once downloaded, follow the on-screen instructions to install NetBTCminer on your computer.
 It's a quick and straightforward process.